Degree: MA Print

 Graduation Year: 2024

 Kirti Virmani is a multi-disciplinary artist with a focus on photography, print making and ceramic forms.
-Her work aims to explores a dimension beyond the visual eye, a space of silence, rest and pause.
+Her work aims to explore a dimension beyond the visual eye, a space of silence, rest and pause.
 Through meditative visuals and a new found focus on semiology, her work offers a breathing space to the viewer in an ever frenzied world.
 The thematic focus of her work extends to the duality in human existence.
 She is fascinated by our constant oscillation between opposites—finding balance amidst the push and pull, navigating the realms of comfort and discomfort.
 Her artistic journey is an attempt to unravel the complexities of this constant flux, seeking to understand what it means and what it takes to learn to float gracefully within this ebb and flow.
 Informed by feminist principles, her ongoing body of work serves as an expression of reclaiming agency and challenging societal norms.

 (2025) The Graduate Art Show 2025, Vanner Gallery, Salisbury, England